-4.34 An operator is defined as any person with the authority to operate a WD.
+4.34 An operator is defined as a person, designated by management, with the authority to operate a WD.
 Their duties may include the noting of WD instrument readings, replenishment of consumable items, such as detergent, and simple housekeeping duties.